The successful applicants to the 2017 Pathways Program:

 "I was first introduced to CSL while taking an agricultural resource economics course, and then enrolled in an environmental sociology class that had a CSL component.
 I have been paired with the Alder Food Security Society and the campus radio station -CJSR 88.5fm- who I continue to volunteer with.
 I am also in the midst of completing a Non-Profit Board Internship placement on the board of Sustainable Food Edmonton.
 These placements with non-profit organizations have piqued my interest in the non-profit industry and I have plans to continue developing my understanding of this diverse industry."

-Amanda will be working with Food4Good for her summer internship placement.
+Amanda worked with Food4Good for her summer internship placement.